Beggin' Strips: Marketing

 The trademark bag for the product features a cartoon dog licking his chops while awaiting a treat.
-Drawn up in 1994, the dog was named "Hamlet."
+Created in 1994, the dog was named "Hamlet."
 Hamlet was chosen to appear in Nestlé Purina's advertising for Beggin' Strips, and to represent the product.

 Purina holds an annual pet parade around the time of Mardi Gras.
-The Parade, originally sponsored by Purina Beggin’ Strips, and now a general Purina event, is held every year in Soulard, a historic French neighborhood in St. Louis, Missouri with over 5,000 pets and their owners in attendance.
+The Parade is held every year in Soulard, a historic French neighborhood in St. Louis, Missouri.
 St. Louis' Waterloo Courier also covered the Beggin' Strips Stupid Dog Contest on July 4, 1999.
 In prior years, the contest offered multiple monetary prizes, the grand prize being a $5,000 supply of Beggin' Strips per year and a trip to see the Late Show with David Letterman in New York.